 Makeup Sponges.
 If you use a makeup sponge or silicone beauty blender to apply liquid foundation, these should really be washed and thoroughly dried after each use.
 Having multiples in rotation is essential.

 Powder Puff.
 These cannot be effectively cleaned.
 Ditch the puff or pad that comes with your compact or loose powder and use a kabuki brush, instead.
 Not only will it stay cleaner, the finish that a large brush provides far surpasses an inexpensive puff or foam pad.

 With a bit of care, you can keep your makeup brushes and tools in tip top shape, extending their life and freeing up your budget for… more makeup, what else?!

 Want more beauty information and essentials?
 Visit one of my newest finds: Clean Beauty Gals.
 This is a collective of women who are passionate about clean beauty.
 The Clean Beauty website helps you demystify the confusing clean beauty space and detoxify your routine… one amazing product at a time!

 Do you love beauty products, jewelry, handbags, and fashion?
 Now, you can WIN THEM!
 While you are here, please take some time to enter our new giveaways.
 And, if you enjoyed this How to Clean Makeup Brushes and Tools post, please visit Women’s Health and Beauty for even more beauty essentials, trends and inspiration.

 NEED A PRODUCT REVIEW?
 Have a fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotion?
 Please contact us.

-DISCLAIMER: No financial compensation was received in exchange for this How to Clean Makeup Brushes and Tools post.
+DISCLAIMER: No financial compensation or product samples were received in exchange for this How to Clean Makeup Brushes and Tools post.
 Regardless, I only recommend products or services I believe will be good for my readers.